Mayitzin/ahrs/README.md

 ![PyPI Downloads](https://pepy.tech/badge/ahrs)
 ![Codacy Badge](https://api.codacy.com/project/badge/Grade/bc366c601ed44e12b233218dd37cd32c)

-AHRS is a zoo of functions and algorithms in pure Python helping to estimate the orientation and position of robotic systems.
+AHRS is a zoo of functions and algorithms in pure Python used to estimate the orientation and position of mobile systems.

-Orginally, an [AHRS](https://en.wikipedia.org/wiki/Attitude_and_heading_reference_system) is defined as a set of orthogonal sensors providing attitude information about an aircraft.
-This field is now expanding to smaller devices, like wearables, automated transportation and all kinds of systems in motion.
+Orginally, an [AHRS](https://en.wikipedia.org/wiki/Attitude_and_heading_reference_system) is a set of orthogonal sensors providing attitude information about an aircraft.
+This field has now expanded to smaller devices, like wearables, automated transportation and all kinds of systems in motion.

-This package's focus is **fast prototyping**, **education**, **testing** and **easy modularity**.
+This package's focus is **fast prototyping**, **education**, **testing** and **modularity**.
 Performance is _NOT_ the main goal.
-For optimized implementations there are endless resources in C/C++.
+For optimized implementations there are endless resources in C/C++ or Fortran.

 AHRS is compatible with **Python 3.6** and newer.

 ## Installation

-The most recommended mehod is to install AHRS directly from this repository:
+The most recommended mehod is to install AHRS directly from this repository to get the latest version:

 ```shell
 git clone https://github.com/Mayitzin/ahrs.git